- Position: NIHR Doctoral Research fellow

 - The effect of gender on both health and workforce, particularly in general practice.
 I have been involved in research developing training for GPs about domestic abuse, and research investigating the effect of gender on medical training.

 My PhD explores using participatory research methods to strengthen the role of patient and public involvement in general practice service improvement.
-The project involves working with stakeholders (patients and the public, doctors, nurses, practice managers and other practice staff) involved in Patient Participation Groups in general practice to develop an intervention to strengthen the role that patients and the public have in shaping decisions in local general practices.
+The project involves working with stakeholders (patients and the public, doctors, nurses, practice managers and other practice staff) involved in Patient Participation Groups, as a co-research group, to develop an intervention to strengthen the role that patients and the public have in shaping decisions in local general practices.
 This work builds on my previous NIHR In-Practice Fellowship which explored the impact of patient and public involvement on primary care service delivery.

 - MRes Primary Care Research (Distinction), 2013